tobimori/kirby-dreamform/readme.md

 [Form Block Suite](https://github.com/youngcut/kirby-form-block-suite) is a great plugin with a similiar feature set to Dream Form, although with the following disadvantages over Dream Form:

-- Requires the use of a proprietary AJAX script for submissions
+- Requires the use of a proprietary script for submissions
 - No custom sending behaviour, e.g. adding a CRM integration, possible
 - Limited to use as Blocks, no standalone forms

 ## License

 Kirby Dream Form is not free software.
-In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid plugin license or subscription.
+In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid plugin license.
+Plugin licenses are tied to Kirby licenses.

 Copyright 2024 © Tobias Möritz - Love & Kindness GmbH